usetrmnl/trmnlp/README.md

 ![Screenshot](docs/preview.png)

-## Creating a Plugin
+## Plugin Development

-This is the structure of a plugin project.
+This is the structure of a plugin project:

 ```
 .trmnlp.yml